Dulanji1/OSGi-Inventory-Management-Complete-Project/README.md

 The Framework provides the Start Level service to control the start/stop of groups of applications.

 ## Project Introduction
-I have selected our topic as "Inventory Management System" for our SA assignment1.
-For this project, we use the OSGi framework and architecture.
+This project regading Inventory Management System.
+For this project use the OSGi framework and architecture.
 As well service intercommunication in OSGi Framework, registering services and lifecycle implementation of OSGi bundles.

 ## Class Diagram